Seven Ways The Church Can Shine In The Community

 1. Stay Where You Are

-Churches may be tempted to move out, away from the tough areas, but you may be the only light there is.
+Churches may be tempted to move away from the challenging areas, but you may be the only light.
 Stay where you are.
 When the demographics change.
 When the value of land shifts.
 When the community is changing.
 Stay and be a light.
-Here are some thoughts on ways any church can help reach into the cities.
 Every church is called to love and serve the people around them.
-This may require changing, it may require new ways of doing things and it’s going to require lots of prayer and vision!
-But seek to serve where you are – be a light right here right now.
+This may require changing, new ways of doing things, and lots of prayer and vision!
+But seek to serve where you are – be a light right now.

 2. Stay Visible

 Keep your presence known in the community.
 Connect the dots for people.
-Church plants do this naturally, because it’s all they have – their people, their name and their mission.
+Church plants do this naturally because it’s all they have – their people, name, and mission.
 When a congregation is in a building, it’s easy to fall into the trap of thinking people will know where we are and what we do.
 Buildings are a great asset to ministry – so keep your building up and going.
-Curb appeal is important.
-Keep things fresh by changing the banners, signs and publicity.
-This doesn’t have to cost lots of money, but you need a plan in place.
-But don’t count on the building alone – the people need to be visible.
-Try this experiment: Take notice of all the business buildings you don’t even pay any attention to on your drive to your own church.
-Were there any you have never been in, never noticed, never even thought about pulling into?
+Curb appeal is essential.
+Keep things fresh by changing the banners, signs, and publicity.
+This doesn’t have to cost much money, but you need a plan.
+But don’t count on the building alone – the people must be visible.
+Try this experiment: Take notice of all the business buildings you don’t even notice when driving to your church.
+Were there any you have never been in, noticed, or even thought about pulling into?
 That’s the way a whole slew of people feel about your church building.
-Stay visible in the community through media, activity, service and word of mouth.
+Stay visible in the community through media, activity, service, and word of mouth.
+(Marketing to five stoplights from your church)

 3. Streamline Ministry Springboards In Your Church

-The decision should be simple when people want to begin ministries on their own in the community.
-Turn people lose.
-Don’t make it difficult to start outreaches and other ministries that will be a light in the name of Jesus.
-If you rely on paid leaders or a small group of leaders to do all ministry in the community, it will be difficult to fully accomplish your mission of sharing Christ’s love.
-Encourage ideas and build a simple framework for people to jump in, be held accountable, but most importantly, begin.
+The decision should be simple when people want to begin ministries independently in the community.
+Turn people loose.
+Don’t make it challenging to start outreaches and other ministries that will be a light in the name of Jesus.
+It will be difficult to fully accomplish your mission of sharing Christ’s love if you rely on paid leaders or a small group of leaders to do all ministry in the community.
+Encourage ideas and build a simple framework for people to jump in, be held accountable, and, most importantly, begin.

 4. Model Generosity and Hospitality as a Church

-The church ought to be the first place where generosity and hospitality are offered in abundance.
-Even as I wrote this bullet point, I changed it from “Model Generosity and Hospitality in your Church” to “Model Generosity and Hospitality as a Church”.
-For sure, go over the top to help people feel at home when they walk through your doors. [read sign are important, but people are better].
+The church should be the first place where generosity and hospitality are abundant.
+Even as I wrote this bullet point, I changed it from “Model Generosity and Hospitality in your Church” to “Model Generosity and Hospitality as a Church.”
+Go over the top to help people feel at home when they walk through your doors. [read signs are essential, but people are better].
 But don’t stop there – how can you be generous and hospitable to the community?
 Give to the community.
 Give time and hours in service work.
 Be connected in community work and leadership.
 Show hospitality to those who serve the community.
-Send gift cards to cops.
+Send gift cards to first responders.
 Take cookies to the fire station.
-Provide lunch in the teachers lounge.
-The church should lead the way in generosity and hospitality, even if we have to awkwardly, yet confidently stumble into it.
+Provide lunch in the school’s teacher’s lounge.
+The church should lead the way in generosity and hospitality, even if we have to stumble awkwardly, yet confidently, into it.

 There are too many injustices in our world.
 Find those places and lead your church to act justly and love mercy.
-As Bill Hybels puts it, what gives you a “holy discontent”?
-Humility isn’t thinking of yourself so little that you just give up trying.
-Humility, like Philippians 2, is taking on the very nature of a servant and inserting yourself into the equation to be helpful.
-The world is in need of a church who throws caution to the wind and takes risks investing all the talents they are given on behalf of the poor, hurting, lost and lonely.
-The world needs a church who will humbly insert themselves into the world – being salt and light.
-[The Low Confidence Church and What to do About It].
+As one pastor said, what gives you a “holy discontent”?
+Humility isn’t thinking of yourself so tiny that you give up trying.
+Like Philippians 2, humility is taking on the very nature of a servant and inserting yourself into the equation to be helpful.
+The world needs a church that throws caution to the wind and takes risks, investing all the talents given on behalf of the poor, hurting, lost, and lonely.
+The world needs a church that will humbly insert itself into the world – being salt and light.
+[The Low Confidence Church and What to Do About It].

 6. Develop a Culture of Being a Light